-- If CHF / Cardiogenic Shock is from inferior MI (II, III, aVF), consider RIGHT sided ECG - If ST Elevation in V3, V4 OR Inferior Leads (II, III, aVF), Nitroglycerin may cause severe hypotension requiring IV Fluid boluses - If patient reports no relief with home Nitroglycerin, consider potency of medication (is the medicine expired?
+• If CHF / Cardiogenic Shock is from inferior MI (II, III, aVF), consider RIGHT sided ECG

+- If ST Elevation in V3, V4 OR Inferior Leads (II, III, aVF), Nitroglycerin may cause severe hypotension requiring IV Fluid boluses - NTG goal is 20% reduction in SBP or symptom relief.
+If patient reports no relief with home Nitroglycerin, consider potency of medication (is the medicine expired?
 Would EMS supply be useful?) - Consider Midazolam 1mg IV to assist with CPAP compliance.
 BE CAUTIOUS Benzodiazepines may worsen respiratory depression, altered mental status, agitation especially if recent EtOH or illicit drug use.
 This med should be considered with EXTREME caution.
 All efforts should be made to verbally coach compliance PRIOR to BZD use in respiratory distress